 - NIMS – 100, 200, 700 Homeland Security

 - CAD (Computer Aided Dispatch) Training

-A Certified Dispatcher is required to obtain (16) Advanced continuing education units to keep their certification current.
+A certified Public Safety Telecommunicator must obtain sixteen (16) advanced continuing education units to keep their certification current.

-Anyone interested in a career in this exciting field can pick up an application at the VRECC offices or download a copy here: VRECC Job Application (PDF).
+Anyone interested in a career in this exciting field can apply online by filling out an application here.